google/WebFundamentals/src/content/en/updates/2017/04/nic58.md

 And of course, there’s plenty more.

-* Say goodbye to the `clearfix` hack - instead of manually resetting multiple layout properties like float and clear, you can now add a new block-formatting context using `display: flow-root`.
+* Say goodbye to the `clearfix` hack.
+Instead of manually resetting multiple layout properties like float and clear, you can now add a new block-formatting context using `display: flow-root`.
 * `PointerEvents.getCoalescedEvents()` allows you to access all input events